clojit/clojit-doc/Bytecode Spec.md

 GETFREEVAR copies the value of the free variable `idx` into the variable in `dst`.

+    OP          A       D
+    UCLO        sslot   eslot

+Close upvalues for slots between sslot and eslot

 ## Tail Recursion and Loops

     OP          A       B       C